stewart-matzek/stewart-matzek.github.io/content/portfolio/project1.md

 Gitlab solved both of these issues:

-* We can use _merge requests_ as centralized tickets to perform SME review, gather feedback, and implement tech edits before merging into versioned branches.
+* We use _merge requests_ as centralized tickets to perform SME review, gather feedback, and implement tech edits before merging into versioned branches
-* Because of its GitHub-style repository structure, we can create template repositories, allowing authors to easily fork them for new whitepapers
+* Because of its GitHub-style repository structure, we created template repositories that allow authors to easily fork them for new whitepapers

 ## Project timeline

 - Researched docs-as-code solutions available within AWS (decided on Gitlab)
 - Wrote one-page document to support a new docs-as-code approach
-- Created initial Gitlab repositories as proof-of-concept
+- Created initial Gitlab repository as proof-of-concept
 - Used this approach for one documentation release to demonstrate efficiency
 - Migrated the rest of our in-progress documentation to Gitlab
 - Created template files for other documentation types as forkable repositories